 Details of the Regulations and the CCO role can be found under the CCM Regulations tab.

 In November 2013, Gas Industry Co announced that, following the expiry of the first five-year term of the CCO appointment and following a competitive tender process, it selected New Plymouth-based Core Group to be the next Critical Contingency Operator.
 Stakeholders should be aware that Vector continues in the role of CCO until the handover is complete.
-Gas Industry Co will announce when Core Group takes over as the CCO.

 Further details of the appointment of Core Group can be found here.

 Following the October 2011 critical contingency caused by a breach of the Maui Pipeline, Gas Industry Co has completed a substantial review of Regulations.
 In July 2013, Gas Industry Co recommended amendments to the Regulations, and associated amendments to the Gas Governance (Compliance) Regulations 2008, to the Minister of Energy and Resources under Part 4A of the Gas Act 1992.
 It is expected that these amendments will come into force in early 2014.

 Details of the amendments and the associated review can be found here.